-Why do you need Dust-Free Concrete Grinding?
-If you are looking to lay any floor covering to a concrete slab you must first check that the concrete slab is clean, perfectly level with no minor bumps (even 0.1mm can be an issue), and ready for the installation of the new flooring system that you have chosen EVERY flooring system except for carpet will require “Floor preparation” prior to installing your new flooring system (Excluding carpet).
+Why do you need Concrete Grinding?
+If you are looking to lay any floor covering to a concrete slab you must first check that the concrete slab is clean, perfectly level with no minor bumps (even 0.1mm can be an issue), and ready for the installation of the new flooring system that you have chosen EVERY flooring system except for carpet will require “Floor Preparation” prior to installing your new flooring system (Excluding carpet).

 Your new flooring system needs a clean, smooth, and porous slab to bond to.
-Any glue or cement residue or any minor bumps in the slab left between the concrete will affect the quality and durability of the new floor covering which is being installed and may result in the flooring system that you are installing failing.
+Any glue or cement residue or any minor bumps in the slab left between the concrete will affect the quality and durability of the new floor covering that is being installed and may result in the flooring system that you are installing failing.

-Dust-Free Concrete Grinding is also necessary to remove any trip hazards if you wish to use a concrete slab as your subfloor.
+Concrete Grinding is also necessary to remove any trip hazards if you wish to use a concrete slab as your subfloor.
 It is especially important if the floors are going to be polished, as the quality of the concrete will show through.

-Dust-Free Concrete Grinding the floors prior to the application of tiles, floorboards, vinyl, lino, slate, pebblecrete, parquet, laminate, epoxy, waterproofing membranes, floor leveling products, paint, etc. is the single biggest way to ensure the longevity of the floors as well as to ensure that you get your warranty from the installer/company that you chose to install your flooring system.
+Concrete Grinding the floors prior to the application of tiles, floorboards, vinyl, lino, slate, pebblecrete, parquet, laminate, epoxy, waterproofing membranes, floor leveling products, paint, etc. is the single biggest way to ensure the longevity of the floors as well as to ensure that you get your warranty from the installer/company that you chose to install your flooring system.